-When you subscribed to your UNIVERSITAS Plan, you purchased one or more units or fractional units (expressed as thousandths of a unit) based on the amount to which you subscribed.
+When you subscribe to a REFLEX Plan, you purchase one or more units or fractional units (expressed as thousandths of a unit) based on the subscribed amount.

-A unit represents the beneficiary's proportionate share of the EAP account of the beneficiary group to which such beneficiary belongs.
-The share of EAP account paid to each qualified beneficiary is directly proportional to the number of units your plan holds.
+A unit represents the beneficiary's proportionate share of the EAP account of the beneficiary group to which he or she belongs.
+The share of the EAP account paid to each qualified beneficiary is directly proportional to the number of units your plan holds.

-Each whole unit enables the beneficiary to qualify for EAPs, depending on the eligible studies criteria, and entitles the beneficiary to EAPs of the same unit value as those of all qualified beneficiaries in the same group.
+Each whole unit enables the beneficiary to qualify for EAPs depending on the eligible studies criteria, and entitles the beneficiary to EAPs of the same unit value as those of all qualified beneficiaries in the same group.